sand-ci/ps-dash/README.md

 <img src="/images/2.png" alt="Alt text" title="Optional title">

-### Filter alarms based on events/sites
+### Page focused on filtering alarms based on events/sites
 <img src="/images/3.png" alt="Alt text" title="Optional title">

+### View of a single alarm of type "Path changed" where the focus is on the ASN which was found unusual for the traceroute paths (pair-wise)
 <img src="/images/4.png" alt="Alt text" title="Optional title">

-### View of a single alarm of type "Path changed" where the focus is on the ASN which was found unusual for the traceroute paths (pair-wise)
+### Description of how the path changed relative to two specific nodes
 <img src="/images/5.png" alt="Alt text" title="Optional title">

 ### View of a bandwidth alarm affecting multiple sites